Resolution recognizing Postal Service 250th anniversary introduced in Senate

 Fact sheet

-View PostToday, NALC President Brian L. Renfroe testified at a hearing before the House Subcommittee on Workforce Protections.
+View PostToday, NALC President Brian L. Renfroe testified before the House Subcommittee on Government Operations at a hearing on mail theft and crime.

 View PostThe free NALC apps for smartphones provide convenient access to tools and information about issues affecting active and retired letter carriers.
 Information on downloading and using the apps is in our apps section.